d8bauxit8/low-resource-protocol/README.md

 5.3 ns/m * 1200 m = 6360 ns
 ```
 Okay I already know about the wire permeability,
-but I don't know anything about how long it takes one bit transmitting.
+but I don't know anything about how long it takes one byte transmitting.

 Besides that, I could not forget about that
 in the MCUs I just can read bytes from the receive register instead of bits.